shyampagadi/e-commerce/Kubernetes-Tutorial/Module-08-Pods/08-Pods.md

 **Objective**: Create a pod with a main application container and a logging sidecar.

 **Requirements**:
-- Main container: nginx:1.21 on port 80
+- Main container: ecommerce-frontend:latest on port 80
-- Sidecar container: busybox for log processing
+- Sidecar container: ecommerce-logger for log processing
 - Shared volume for logs
 - Resource limits for both containers
 - Health checks for main container